How to follow Tuesday's primary elections – KION546

 What time do polls close?

-In Missouri, polls close at 8 p.m.
+- In Vermont, polls close at 7 p.m.
 ET.
-Mail-in ballots must be received by close of polls.

-In Kansas, polls close at 8 or 9 p.m.
-ET, depending on time zone.
-Mail-in ballots must be received by the close of business on August 5.
+Mail-in ballots are due to clerk’s offices by close of business on August 8 or to the polling place by close of polls on August 9.

-In Michigan, polls close at 8 or 9 p.m.
-ET, depending on time zone.
-Mail-in ballots must be received by the close of polls.
+- In Connecticut, polls close at 8 p.m.

-In Arizona, polls close at 9 or 10 p.m.
-ET, depending on time zone.
-Mail-in ballots must be received by close of polls.

-And in Washington, polls close at 11 p.m.
 ET.
-All registered voters receive a mail-in ballot.
-Ballots can be counted if they’re postmarked by election day and received by August 15.
+Mail-in ballots must be returned in-person by August 8 or by mail by poll close on August 9.

+- In Minnesota, polls close at 9 p.m.
+ET.
+Mail-in ballots must be returned by hand by 3 p.m. on August 9 or by mail by poll close on August 9.

+- In Wisconsin, polls close at 9 p.m.
+ET.
+Mail-in ballots are due by close of polls on August 9.

 Election resources